CameraDevice

 readonly minZoom: number

-The minimum supported zoom value.
+The minimum individually supported zoom value of this device.

 modelID